| | | |

 • fresh garlic

-To make it, begin by whisking together chicken broth, fresh orange juice, and lime juice with chili powder, smoked paprika, Mexican oregano, and ground cumin.
+1. Whisk together chicken broth, fresh orange juice, and lime juice, then add chili powder, smoked paprika, Mexican oregano, and ground cumin.
 Season with salt and black pepper, to taste, and set aside.

-Next, push the “Sauté” button on Instant Pot.
+2. Push the “Sauté” button on the Instant Pot.
 Once the display reads “On,” add 1 tablespoon olive oil and half the pork shoulder pieces to the container.
-Season with salt and black pepper, to taste, and cook until pork is browned on all sides, approximately 1-2 minutes per side.
+Season with salt and black pepper to taste, and cook until the pork is browned on all sides, about 1-2 minutes per side.

 Note: DO NOT use the lid while using the “Sauté” function on an Instant Pot!

-Once browned, transfer seared pork to a plate and repeat this process with additional olive oil and the rest of the pork.
+1. Once browned, transfer the seared pork to a plate, then repeat the process with additional olive oil and the remaining pork.
 Remove browned pork from the Instant Pot and set it aside.

-Optional Step: Add the remaining tablespoon of olive oil to the container, along with red onion, jalapeno, and fresh garlic.
+2. Optional Step: Add the remaining tablespoon of olive oil to the container, along with red onion, jalapeno, and fresh garlic.
 Sauté, stirring occasionally, until soft and translucent, approximately 3-4 minutes.
-This will help further develop the flavors but is not necessary.
+This will help further develop the flavors, but is not necessary.

-Add browned pork back to the pot and pour chicken broth/orange juice mixture over top.
-Add lid and seal, making sure the steam release handle is positioned toward “Sealing.”
+3. Add the browned pork back to the pot, then pour the chicken broth/orange juice mixture over it.
+Add the lid and seal, making sure the steam release handle is set to “Sealing.”

 Close up view of pork carnitas with cilantro.